 Overall, this is a decent PC for a novice gamer, casual user, or someone not too keen on having their games look too realistic and the fact that for $415, it comes with a pre-installed Windows 10 Home, and mouse and keyboard is simply outstanding.

 - Comes with an OC

 - Plenty of storage

 Acer Aspire TC-885-UA91

 The second PC we’ve picked is the Acer Aspire TC-885-UA91.
 This one comes equipped with the i3 9100 processor and its UHD 630 integrated graphics.
-The processor has 4 cores, 4 threads, a base clock speed of 3.6GHz, and a max boost of 4.2GHz which puts it just slightly above the 2200G.
+The processor has four cores, four threads, a base clock speed of 3.6GHz, and a max boost of 4.2GHz, which puts it just slightly above the 2200G.

-The Acer Aspire not only comes with 8GB of DDR4 RAM, however, which is immediately much better, but also with 512GB of SSD storage.
+The Acer Aspire not only comes with 8GB of DDR4 RAM, which is immediately much better but also with 512GB of SSD storage.

 Once again, the PC offers plenty of connectivity options, and it even has Wi-Fi, Bluetooth, an optical drive, and Windows 10 Home.
 Again, the price includes a keyboard and a mouse, but it also includes a monitor.
 To be precise, it comes with the Acer SB200Q.

 Related: Best Gaming Monitors of 2020

 Beware that with the monitor, the price slightly surpasses the $500 mark, but you can always choose to exclude the monitor from your order, which will reduce the price to $420.